Can Tinted Glasses Help Migraine? | MyMigraineTeam

 Powered By

-As someone living with migraine headaches, you have likely searched for lifestyle modifications that can reduce your symptoms and improve your quality of life.
-One area that some MyMigraineTeam members have explored involves tinted glasses to reduce photophobia (when bright light hurts your eyes) — a common migraine symptom.
+As someone living with chronic migraine headaches, you have likely searched for lifestyle modifications that can reduce your symptoms and improve your quality of life.
+Some MyMigraineTeam members have explored using tinted eyeglasses to reduce photophobia (when bright light hurts your eyes) — a common migraine symptom.

 • “Tomorrow, I am going to buy tinted safety glasses to see if that at least helps prevent migraines at work a little bit in the future.”